 Beyond the "Hot Box:" What Science Says about the Magic of Sauna.

-The strongest evidence we have to date points directly to the incredible impact frequent sauna bathing can have on cardiovascular health and the prevention of related diseases.
-Research is showing that the results from a high temp sauna session are surprisingly similar to moderate intensity exercise.
+The strongest evidence we have to date points to the incredible impact frequent sauna bathing can have on cardiovascular health and the prevention of related diseases.
+Research indicates that the results from a high-temperature sauna session are surprisingly similar to moderate-intensity exercise.
 How cool is that?!

 When you step into our hot room, your body kicks into gear:

-• Your heart gets a workout: Cardiac output (how much blood your heart pumps) can increase by 60-70%.
+Your heart gets a workout: Cardiac output (the amount of blood your heart pumps) can increase by 60-70%.

-• Hormesis in action: Your body responds to the stress of the heat by triggering protective responses that repair cell damage and make you more resilient to future stressors.
+Hormesis in action: Your body responds to the stress of the heat by triggering protective responses that repair cell damage.
 It’s like a built-in defense system getting a tune-up!

 The Post-Sauna Perks: Your Body Keeps Working

-• Regulation of your nervous system – bringing balance to things like breathing, digestion, and heart rate.
+Regulated nervous system: This brings balance to breathing, digestion, and heart rate.

 Your Brain on Sauna: Sharper, Clearer, Happier!